vinders/_old_PandoraGS/README.md

 * responsive and portable UI: instead of coding everything with the win32 API, I'll use a good lightweight and portable UI lib (such as Nuklear or ImgUI).
 * accuracy: the emulation will be as accurate as possible (but will also provide improvements: subprecision, video filters...)
 * goodies: such as a utility to preview video filters through the plugin pipeline.

+Since this old repo is polluted with old code and binary files, I'll probably create a new repository (also to cleanup history and lighten the .git dir).